Lombiq/NodeJs-Extensions/Lombiq.NodeJs.Extensions/Docs/JavaScript.md

 > ⓘ Please edit _.eslintrc.json_ once it has been created, and adjust the path to _.eslintrc.lombiq-base.js_ according to your solution's directory structure.

+Details on rules can be found in the [ESLint documentation](https://eslint.org/docs/latest/rules/).

+If a certain rule's violation is incorrect in a given location, or you want to suppress it locally, [you can ignore the affected code](https://eslint.org/docs/latest/user-guide/configuring/rules).
+Just always comment such ignores so it's apparent why it was necessary.

 ### Integration with Visual Studio (Code)

 Visual Studio supports ESLint out of the box.
 You can enable it by ticking the checkbox "Enable ESLint" under _Tools → Options → Text Editor → JavaScript/TypeScript → Linting → General_.
 To use ESLint in Visual Studio Code, you can use e.g. Microsoft's official [ESLint plugin](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint).